jimschubert/docked/RULES.md

 > _Avoid using images tagged as Latest in production builds_

-Docker best practices suggest avoiding &#39;latest&#39; images in production builds
+Docker best practices suggest avoiding `latest` images in production builds

 Priority: **High**
 Analyzes: <kbd><a href="https://docs.docker.com/engine/reference/builder/#from">FROM</a></kbd>